tools4BCI/SignalServer/doc/user_manual/source/hardware_devices.rst

 The g.USBamp has the possibilty to use different built in filters for pre-signal processing.
 Possible filter settings are listed in a supplementary file called "g.USBamp_filter_settings.txt" or can also be listed with the program "list_usbamp_filter_settings.exe".
+(g.USBamp driver version 3.10.0 -- only chebyshev filters are suported yet by the amplifier)

   ``<filter type="chebyshev" order="8" f_low="0.5" f_high="100"/>``